thomatou/data_incubator/README.md

 <span style="font-size:4em;">Female Democrats are represented in dark blue, female Republicans in dark red; male Democrats in light blue, and male Republicans in light red.
 The yellow line corresponds to independent members.</span>

-At the data incubator, I would expand on this work to assess two queries: (1) whether significant increases in female representation precipitate, or are reactionary responses to, discrete historical events; and (2) whether the trend observed with US elected representatives — that parties with more progressive cultural values tend to have higher female representation — generalizes to other democracies.
-Looking at the historical split in members of the [European Parliament](https://www.europarl.europa.eu/meps/en/home) would be a logical step forward, as would the archives of the [British Parliament](https://www.historyofparliamentonline.org/research).
-I would also implement a more robust gender verification workflow by linking it with the Wikidata API, in order to improve the accuracy of my datasets.

 While the issue of female underrepresentation in Congress has been reported on extensively, this public discussion has yet to be supplemented with clear and impactful visualizations that approach this issue from the point of view of party affiliation.
-The Data Incubator will allow me to further my skills in web scraping, data mining and data visualization, which will enable me to create striking visuals from high-quality, publicly-accessible data, bringing political aspects of gender representation to the forefront of the discussion.
+Such observations should be part of the decision-making process for individuals or organizations that support political parties (notably through donations), and provide a 'quick and dirty' way of establishing whether a party's policy on gender representation aligns with one's convictions.